it-projects-llc/odoo-saas-tools/saas_portal_demo/doc/index.rst

 * Open  ``SaaS / SaaS / Servers``

   * Switch to some Server
   * check that the right version is in ``Odoo version`` field.
-Ther version should look like 8 for odoo 8.0 or 9 for odoo 9.0, etc.
+The version should look like 8 for odoo 8.0 or 9 for odoo 9.0, etc.
   * click ``[Update Repositories]``
   * click ``[Generate Demo Plans]``